 Lots of mobiles worked and what a fantastic job they did!
 Thanks

-hard to pull my signal out of the static.
+for listening hard to pull my signal out of the static.
 I wanted

 to provide the AK multiplier to as many MN stations as possible.